andrewtdiz/locked-in-devs/FEATURE_SPEC.md

 This document outlines the specifications for a new interactive music player feature for the Discord bot.
 The goal is to enhance the user experience by providing a visually appealing and interactive way to control music playback within a Discord channel.
 This will be achieved using Discord's Embeds and interactive Buttons.

+NOTE: You will not be able to execute any code.
+DO NOT execute code, just implement the specification.

 ## 2. Visual Design

 The music player will be presented as a Discord Embed message.